 - The Vice Chancellor for Student Services may dispose of the alleged academic misconduct as being unfounded, may impose administrative sanctions 1 – 2 without a hearing, or may refer the alleged violation to the Academic Misconduct Appeals Committee (a sub-committee of the Disciplinary Hearing Committee) for a formal hearing.

-- The Vice Chancellor for Student Services will notify the student by letter of the date, time, and place of the hearing.
-The letter of notice shall be either hand-carried to the student while on campus or sent by certified mail, return receipt requested, addressed to the student at the address appearing in official College records.
-The letter of notice will direct the student to appear before the Academic Misconduct Appeals Committee on the date, time, and place specified for the hearing.
-The letter of notice will specify a hearing date no fewer than three, but not more than ten, working days after the receipt of the letter.
+- The Vice Chancellor for Student Services will notify the student either orally or in writing of the date, time, and place of the hearing.
+The notice shall sent by certified mail, return receipt requested, addressed to the student at the address appearing in official College records, or the notice may be sent via email.
+The notice will direct the student to appear before the Academic Misconduct Appeals Committee on the date, time, and place specified for the hearing.
+The notice will specify a hearing date no fewer than three, but not more than ten, working days after the receipt of the letter.

 - Prior to the hearing, the Vice Chancellor for Student Services will inform the student of the following rights of due process:

 - The student defendant has the right to a closed hearing.

 - The student defendant has the right to appear at the hearing alone or with an advisor or friend.
 The advisor or friend may advise the student defendant but may not address the Committee.

 - The student defendant has the right to argue on his/her behalf.

 - The Chair of the Academic Misconduct Appeals Committee will inform the Vice Chancellor for Student Services in writing of the outcome of the hearing.

 - The Chair of the Academic Misconduct Appeals Committee or the Vice Chancellor for Student Services’ designee will inform the student of the outcome of the hearing.